How to make money on your blog…with affiliate links

 Bloggers who do well with affiliate links make A LOT of money – thousands per month.
-And a link on your post is much less obtrusive than a large flashy display ad.
-The link is also more logical – it’s usually in the context of a review on your blog and it comes with your recommendation, so if you have a loyal following – an audience who hangs on your every word and buys everything you recommend, then you will do well with affiliate links.
+And a link in a blog post is much less obtrusive than a large flashy display ad.
+The link is also more logical – it’s usually in the context of a review on your blog and it comes with your recommendation.
+So if you have a loyal following – an audience who hangs on your every word and buys everything you recommend – then you will do well with affiliate links.

-Although there is obviously a link between page views and affiliate income, the link is less direct than with advertising, meaning even a small blog has the potential to make good money with affiliate schemes.
+Although there is obviously a link between pageviews and affiliate income, the link is less direct than with standard advertising, meaning even a small blog has the potential to make good money with affiliate links.

 The other great thing about affiliate links is that once you have them published in your blog post, you can keep on making money from them month in month out (so long as the blog post is still relevant), and as you publish more and more blog posts with more and more affiliate links, you make more and more money.

-The downside is that you have to work harder for affiliate links than advertising.
+The downside is that you have to work harder to make money with affiliate links than with advertising.
 With advertising, basically you can set it and forget it.
-With affiliate links you have to write and publish a blog post which features one or more affiliate links and promote that blog post.
-And it’s not enough for people to just look at the affiliate link, they have to actually click on it AND go on to buy that product for you to make money.
+With affiliate links you have to write and publish a blog post which features one or more affiliate links and you also have to promote that blog post.
+And it’s not enough for people to just look at the affiliate link, they have to actually click on the link AND go on to buy that product for you to make money.

 So how do you go about it?